Australian court rejects Novak Djokovic's deportation appeal | DW | 16.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The unvaccinated Serbian tennis star's visa had been canceled over violating Australian entry rules.
+The Serbian tennis star's visa had been canceled on the grounds that his decision not to be vaccinated against coronavirus posed a risk to the Australian public.
 He was seeking to defend his Australian Open title.

-Serb tennis player Novak Djokovic hopes to remain in Melbourne and play his first match of the Austrlian Open on Monday night
+Australia's Federal Court ruled against Serbian tennis star Novak Djokovic's last-ditch appeal against a deportation order on Sunday, meaning he likely will not be allowed to play in the Australian Open on Monday night.

-Australia's Federal Court has ruled against Serbian tennis star Novak Djokovic's appeal of a deportation order, meaning he likely will not be allowed to play in the Australian Open on Monday night.
+It was not immediately clear when the Australian government will seek to deport Djokovic.

 Djokovic had been seeking to overturn Immigration Minister Alex Hawke's decision to cancel his visa for a second time.

-Djokovic's visa was initially cancelled on January 6 at Melbourne airport hours after he arrived, after authorities decided that Djokovic didn't qualify for a medical exemption from Australia's rules for unvaccinated visitors.
+Djokovic's visa was initially canceled on January 6 at Melbourne airport hours after he arrived, after authorities decided that Djokovic didn't qualify for a medical exemption from Australia's rules for unvaccinated visitors.

 Chief Justice Allsop said Sunday that the court had reviewed the lawfulness of Hawke's decision and ruled that Djokovic's "amended application be dismissed with costs."